 Address the need for legal, regulatory, and policy environments that are aimed at fostering ICT investments, recognizing the importance of investment in helping to bridge the Digital Divide.

 Foster development of good and proper recycling policy, climate policy and processes for cheaper devices being essential ingredients for better governance.

+Working so that, in the information society, measures are taken to prevent, and refrain from taking, any unilateral measures not in accordance with international law and the United Nations Charter, that impedes the full achievement of economic and social development of the population of the countries concerned, and be contrary to the welfare of their citizens.

 Competition as means to attract investment and ensure dynamic markets

 Encourage governments to ensure that their legislative and regulatory frameworks allow for competitive markets to exist, this will help with direct inward investment in ICT infrastructure and services.

+Pay special attention to development of broadband communication and to creation of favorable competitive environment in developing counties, including least developed countries, small island developing states, landlocked developing countries, as well as countries with economies in transition.

 Adapt the legislative and regulatory environment to meet new challenges resulting from increased competition, the need for universal service, and new services from IP networks and cloud computing.